 regard Aaron the true Home Run King.
 Despite it all, #44 avoided the

-In his later years, Mantle expressed his respect for Aaron saying, “As far as
+In his later years, Mantle expressed his respect for Aaron saying, “As

-the credit he's due."
+He's never received the credit he's due."

 In 1999, to celebrate the 25th anniversary of breaking Ruth's record,

-In his 1990 autobiography “If I had a Hammer” Aaron wrote: “I have always
+In his 1990 autobiography “If I had a Hammer” Aaron wrote: “I have

-the pitcher on the particular day was the best player.
+ball game, the pitcher on the particular day was the best player.
 But I

 know when I see him again I'm going to be ready for his curve ball.